Surviving-Mars-Mods/Mini-Mystery-Emergency-Fix/README.md

-## Template Mod
- - Template Point 1
+## Mini Mystery Emergency Fix

 ### Description:
 This is a super great mod!

 ### Options:
-This mod has lots of options!
+This mod has no options... yet!

-    Pick Your Poision
-        Yummy
-        Yucky

 ## Notes:
 If you have any feedback please contact me directly instead of reporting the mod.
 I'm always happy to take requests as well.<br>